Can I Negotiate a Deed in Lieu of Foreclosure for a Reverse Mortgage?

 Because of financial realities and market conditions, borrowers may believe that their only option for dealing with a reverse mortgage that has become due is to walk away from the obligation.
 Some people, however, are uncomfortable with the uncertainty that goes along with this decision and would prefer an option that allows them to feel that the matter has been addressed and is closed.
 For those people, it is reasonable to try to work with the lender to enter into a deed in lieu of foreclosure.
 The lender will require specific documents and will conduct an inspection of the property to determine if it meets their requirements for accepting a deed in lieu of foreclosure.
 Although the paperwork and process may take some time, the inconvenience is often well worth the psychological reward of knowing that the situation has been dealt with and the lender now holds title to the property in question.

 If you are faced with a reverse mortgage that has become due and payable because of some triggering event, you can enter into negotiations directly with your borrower to try to deed the property to the lender in lieu of the foreclosure process.
-If you want help with this process or have questions about entering into a deed in lieu with your lender, please feel free to contact me for assistance.
+If you want help with this process or have questions about entering into a deed in lieu with your lender, please feel free to contact our office for assistance.

 For questions regarding this article please contact Jon Goodman.